Description

 First Impressions: Design and Build Quality

 The curved single-cut body is a stunner.
-The matt black finish exudes a modern elegance, and I couldn’t find a single blemish on the surface.
+The matt black finish exudes a modern elegance, applied cleanly with no blemishes across the surface.
 The guitar feels solid in hand, thanks to its mahogany body and neck, which give it a substantial weight of 11.77 pounds.
 The ebony fretboard with rectangle pearl inlays adds a luxurious touch.
 However, this heft might not suit players who prefer lightweight instruments.

-On the downside, the fretwork needed some attention out of the box.
-The frets were polished unevenly, which led to minor sharp edges.
-A quick session with a fret file resolved the issue.
+On the downside, the fretwork needs some attention out of the box.
+The frets are polished unevenly, which leads to minor sharp edges.
+A quick session with a fret file resolves the issue.
 The Tune-O-Matic bridge system is functional, but upgrading it might enhance tuning stability further.

 Sound and Performance